-From 5th April 2015 the main adopter will be able to take paid time off for up to five adoption appointments.
+The main adopter will be able to take paid time off for up to five adoption appointments.
 The secondary adopter will be entitled to take unpaid time off for up to two appointments.
 Adoption appointments are appointments made by an adoption agency relating to a child being placed for adoption or for a fostering for adoption placement.